quasarframework/quasar-starter-kit-ui/template/ui/README.md

 ```

 # Adding Testing Components
-in the `ui/dev/pages` you can add Vue files to test your component/directive.
+In the `ui/dev/pages` you can add Vue files to test your component/directive.
 When using `yarn dev` to build the UI, any pages in that location will automatically be picked up by dynamic routing and added to the test page.

 # Adding Assets
 Assets like language or icon-sets should be dynamically imported with `import()`.
 Vite will resolve these imports when building.